Three weeks in Shanghai, Beijing and Hong Kong: The view from an investor and regular human (Part 1)

 Where this leads

-Put those three observations together, the regime difference, the quality upgrade, the geopolitical shift and the investment thesis writes itself.
-Chinese companies competing in domestic markets will continue to produce outstanding products without producing outstanding shareholder returns because of the challenging domestic environment (see part 2) and government policies that promotes competition.
+Put those three observations together: the regime difference, the quality upgrade, the geopolitical shift, and the investment thesis writes itself.
+Chinese companies competing in domestic markets will continue to produce outstanding products without producing outstanding shareholder returns.
 The ones that break out of China and compete globally can do both.
 Those are the businesses I want to own.

 Over the next four pieces, I'll walk through where this is playing out: